Guidelines for Documentation

 Documentation Reflects Shift from Secondary School to College

-Current documentation (no more than 3 years old) is required for a condition that can manifest differently over time or for a condition that responds to medication.
-It is required for all learning disabilities and AD(H)D. Current documentation is encouraged for a condition that does not change over time, but the physician or specialist may document that reevaluation of the disability is not necessary.
+Approval for most accommodations requires current documentation (generally, no more than three years old.)
+While the presence of the condition itself may be undisputed, approval for accommodation requires information about conditions or diagnoses that can manifest differently over time (learning disabilities, AD/HD, psychiatric.)
+Current documentation is encouraged, also, for a condition that does not change over time, but the physician or specialist may document that reevaluation of the disability is not necessary.
 The university may require further clarification or information from the physician or specialist.
 Some psychiatric conditions require updating documentation every six months, as appropriate.

 IEPs or 504 plans from a student's high school may be included, as they provide information about how the student was viewed in his or her high school context.
 To determine accommodation needs that are appropriate to the university, though, we need a report of a comprehensive evaluation that includes testing instruments, scores, a specific diagnosis and specific recommendations.

 - The evaluation must be current (within three years) and specific.

 - The evaluation must be conducted by a qualified professional (who is not a family member or relative.)

 - The report must substantiate the disability, and substantiate the need for accommodations.